"Darkness beyond twilight, crimson beyond blood that flows,

 ; for another way words can control sticks, stones, and bones.

 Anime and Manga

 - Yuki Nagato from Haruhi Suzumiya uses incantations, in the anime they are sped up and backwards Microsoft SQL scripts.

 - In the books, they're simply SQL.

-- In the Nasuverse, most magic doesn't require incantations (although many mages use them, apparently as a form of self-hypnosis that makes channeling mana through one's body easier), but there are two separate cases where the words do matter.
-First, in Kara no Kyoukai, there's someone who learned to talk to reality, and can change it by describing the world differently than it is.
+- In the Nasuverse, arias spoken by magi are actually forms of self-hypnosis to improve their magecraft; the actual words hold no power.
+Only two examples are shown where the actual words are magical.
+First, in Kara no Kyoukai, there's someone who learned a language that allows him to change reality by describing the world differently than it is.
 Second, there's Caster in Fate/stay night, who uses the language of the Age of Gods, which is apparently such that the words themselves can are fully-formed spells.
-Also, it's impossible for modern humans to speak it for whatever reason.
+Both languages are impossible for modern humans to learn.

 - High-level magi can also shorten their incantations, most notably with Notarikon.
 The most extreme is Cornelius Alba, who can incant eight lines in under two seconds and create a thousand-degree flame.

 - Magic in Slayers requires an incantation of at least the name.
 Whether the full incantation of a spell is required seems to be based on whatever flows better in the show, but powerful spells NEED the incantation (Lina's big three spells are never cast without incantation, except when she used Dragon Slave to comically abuse Gourry.)

 Darkness beyond twilight, crimson beyond blood that flows...
 I'll skip the rest.
 DRAGON SLAVE!